krgauravsk/Language-Translator/README.md

 ## 🚀 Overview

-The Language Translator is a ReactJS-based web application that enables seamless text translation between multiple languages using the Microsoft Translator API.
-It provides users with an intuitive interface to input text, select languages, and receive instant translations.
-Additionally, the app features text-to-speech (TTS) functionality, allowing users to listen to the translated text.
-The application also includes a responsive UI, error handling support for an enhanced user experience.
+The Language Translator is a dynamic web application designed to simplify multilingual communication.
+By leveraging the Microsoft Translator API, it enables real-time text translation across various languages.
+The app features an easy-to-use interface, language selection options, and text-to-speech (TTS) capabilities for audio playback of translations.
+With its responsive design and built-in error handling, the application ensures a smooth and efficient translation experience for users.

 ## ✨ Features